“

 Here’s what we know:

-We are all connected, locally and globally.
-Challenges us facing us in our communities are deeply connected to those our generation experiences worldwide.
+We are all connected—locally and globally.
+The challenges facing our communities are deeply intertwined with those our generation experiences around the world.

-Together we can be engineers of a new system.
-We have the bold energy and unique vision to make great things happen.
+Together, we can be architects of a new system.
+We bring bold energy, fresh ideas, and a unique vision to create real, lasting change.

 There’s no time to waste.
 Let’s demand the world we know is possible.